 Roy Hodgson and West Ham United lend support to Football v Homophobia campaign

-Roy Hodgson and West Ham United have called on fans to support Football v Homophobia throughout 2013.
+Roy Hodgson and West Ham United have called on fans to support Football v Homophobia in 2013.

 The Hammers, who take on Spurs in Monday Night Football, prepared for the game by training in Football v Homophobia shirts as the England manager helped the FA launch their latest initiative.